Franklin Junior Damon Curry Overcomes Thumb Injury to Turn in All-State Season for the Knights

 (Photos courtesy of Tammy Curry)

-“I first I thought it was just dislocated,” Curry said.
+“I first thought it was just dislocated,” Curry said.
 “Then I thought it was broken.
 It turned out to be just a slight tear.
-When I found out is was torn, I was happy.”
+When I found out it was torn, I was happy.”

 A tear he could play with.
 A fracture would have ended his season.